Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/content-faq.md

  - **Automatic Access** - all users in the workspace can access the file.
  - **Request Access** -  all users, including the users in the workspace have to request access from the owner.

-> [!NOTE] Giving access to a file in Slingshot means you give open and edit permissions to the file.
+> [!NOTE] Giving access to a file in Slingshot means you give view and edit permissions to the file.

 Learn more about each file permissions type and how to manage members' access in [this topic](file-permissions-faq.md).